joyceycodes/JamPackd/journals/zoybh_hussein.md

 Ran into errors, need to wait till monday

 11/28
-worked on api endpoints with James and Andrew, have to work more on it tomorrow Gropu coding with Marble for the front end log in log out and signup features.
+Worked on api endpoints with James and Andrew, have to work more on it tomorrow.
+Group coding with Marble for the front end log in log out and signup features.
+Figuring out how to get the signup router to work keep getting a get error and cors error.
+For tomorrow:
+Create logged in home page
+Create playlist page

+11/29
+Worked on ci/cd stuff with group broke off with Marble to do frontend work Cleaned up our code with the group to push to main Fixed our error with our post user
+Now working with our fetch 500 error.